wagner-buettner/yellowSubmarine/README.md

 ## Executing project

+After building the project:
 - Get in ```target``` folder inside the project (after building it with maven)
-- Run jar file: ```java -jar yellowSubmarine-0.0.1.jar```
+- Run jar file: ```java -jar yellowSubmarine-0.0.1-jar-with-dependencies.jar```

 ##Logs
-- A Log Folder is created by log4j2 while the application is executed
+- A Log Folder is created by log4j2 while the application is executed, you can also check over there the inputs and outputs =]